Korgoth of Barbaria: Home media

-Adult Swim and distributor Warner Home Video released Adult Swim in a Box in October 2009, a DVD box set of a variety of different Adult Swim shows.
+Warner Home Video released Adult Swim in a Box in October 2009, a DVD box set of a variety of Adult Swim shows.
 Korgoth of Barbaria was featured on this box set on a special DVD along with Welcome to Eltingville, the pilot episode of Perfect Hair Forever, Totally for Teens, and Cheyenne Cinnamon and the Fantabulous Unicorn of Sugar Town Candy Fudge.
 In June 2010, the bonus DVD from "Adult Swim in a Box" was made available for separate purchase on (the now defunct) Adultswimshop.com.